1933 Treasure Coast hurricane: The Bahamas

+Florida

 When the storm moved ashore in Florida, winds reached an estimated 125 mph (200 km/h) in Jupiter; these occurred after the eye passed.
 In West Palm Beach, anemometers measured at least 80 mph winds with gusts to 100 mi/h; barometers ranged from 28.64 to 28.78 inHg.
 The storm produced the strongest winds in the city since the 1928 Okeechobee hurricane.
 Winds were not as strong farther from the center; 40 to 45 mph winds were observed in Miami to the south, Titusville to the north, and Tampa on the west coast.
+At Stuart the lowest atmospheric pressure was measured as 28.60 inHg, while Indiantown, on the edge of the eye, registered 28.25 inHg.
 Fort Pierce estimated peak winds of 80 to 90 mph (130 to 145 km/h), and pressures dipped to 29.14 inHg.
 Inland, winds near Lake Okeechobee peaked at only 60 mi/h.
 The hurricane dropped heavy rainfall along its path, peaking at 17.8 in in Clermont.

+Crop damage was worst along the Indian River Lagoon; several farms in Stuart experienced total losses, and statewide, 16% of the citrus crop, or 4 million boxes, were destroyed.
+Across southeastern Florida, the hurricane damaged 6,465 houses and destroyed another 383, causing over $3 million in damage.
+One person, an African American farm worker, was killed when his shack blew down in Gomez, a brakeman died after seven railcars derailed, and a child was killed by airborne debris.

+South Florida

 At West Palm Beach, the majority of the damage was confined to vegetation.
 Several coconut and royal palms that withstood the 1928 hurricane snapped, littering streets with broken trunks.
 Winds downed road signs on many streets, and floodwaters covered the greens on a local golf course.
 Some garages and isolated structures, mostly lightweight, were partly or totally destroyed, along with a lumber warehouse.
 Some homes that lost roofing shingles had water damage to their interiors as well.
 Nearby Lake Worth sustained extensive breakage of windows, including plate glass, and loss of tile and shingle roofing, but preparations reduced losses to just several thousand dollars, and no post-storm accidents took place.
 Strong winds snapped many light poles in the city, and trees and shrubs were broken or uprooted.
 As in Lake Worth, officials in West Palm Beach credited preparations and stringent building codes with reducing overall damage.
 The city had learned from previous experience with severe storms in 1926, 1928, and 1929.
 High tides eroded Ocean Boulevard at several spots and disrupted access to several bridges on the Lake Worth Lagoon.
 Winter estates and hotels on Palm Beach generally sustained little material damage, except to vegetation, and county properties went largely unscathed.